sureshtechi/Textile-Management-System/README.md

-A web-based Textile Management System done in Netbeans for the users to purchase their favorite dress in a simpler manner
+A web-based Textile Management System developed in Netbeans for the users to purchase their favorite dress in a simpler manner

   Setup Requirments -